 Sono Hanabira ni Kuchizuke wo – Linux Wine fix

-This tool rebuilds Sonohana archives for Wine.
+This tool rebuilds Sonohana archives making it/them “compatible” with Wine.

 It can also extract FJSys archives, and will possibly add/update files in them some time.